MISSION STATEMENT:

 3. St Mary Canal Project:

 St Mary canal diversion works- Dam replacement and fish modification project.
 The Bureau of Reclamation is proposing to replace the St Mary Diversion Dam, a site that is eligible for inclusion in the National Register of Historic Places.
-The dam has been in operation for over 100 years with only minor improvements, a complete replacement of the dam and
+The dam has been in operation for over 100 years with only minor improvements, a complete replacement of the dam and headworks is needed to provide fish passage for the westcut Bull Trout which is an endangered species.

 4.1890’s Blackfeet Dress Project: